phoopee3/creating-blocks-using-acf/ACF Blocks.md

 We're going to use the normal twenty twenty-one theme

-Use a plugin like [Child Theme Configurator](https://wordpress.org/plugins/child-theme-configurator/) or [Child Theme Generator](https://wordpress.org/plugins/child-theme-generator/)
+To create a child theme, use a plugin like [Child Theme Configurator](https://wordpress.org/plugins/child-theme-configurator/) or [Child Theme Generator](https://wordpress.org/plugins/child-theme-generator/)

 ![right fit](assets/child-theme-plugins.png)